koutsomi/academic-homepage/content/author/admin/_index.md

 and the [Informatics for Life Sciences Masters program](http://www.pez.upatras.gr/), joint with the Departments of Biology, Medicine, Pharmacy and Physics.
 I have supervised several student dissertations and masters theses at the departments above.
-I am currently co-supervising 2 Ph.D. theses on semantic interoperability and the evolution of the Web.
+I have recently finished co-supervising 2 Ph.D. theses on semantic interoperability and the evolution of the Web.